TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/befunge/index.md/index.md

 The Fizz-Buzz problem itself is here:

-    If a number is divisible by 3, print the word ‘Fizz’ instead of the number.
+    If a number is divisible by 3, print the word ‘Fizz' instead of the number.
-    If the number is divisible by 5, print the word ‘Buzz’ instead of the number.
+    If the number is divisible by 5, print the word ‘Buzz' instead of the number.
-    Finally, if the number is divisible by both 3 and 5, print ‘FizzBuzz’ instead of the number.
+    Finally, if the number is divisible by both 3 and 5, print ‘FizzBuzz' instead of the number.
 Otherwise, just print the number.

 Followed by the Befunge code: